The Dream of Portofino

 Today

 Today, Portofino is still a place known for international tourism and the jet-set lifestyle.
-The city is located in a small area – 2 kmq – making it rigorously pedestrian.
+The city is located in a small area – 2 km – making it rigorously pedestrian.
 It is often called the most beautiful «Piazzetta» in the world.
 It is a unique sort of salon en Plein air, filled with magic and charm.
-Within a few steps, you can visit famous ateliers and see some outstanding yachts at the marina decks – which hosts yachts from 8 meters up to 40.
+Within a few steps, you can visit famous ateliers and see some outstanding yachts at the marina decks – which host yachts from 8 meters up to 40.
 You may see fishermen organizing their nets and witness unforgettable sunsets of pastel colors on the bay.
-Many International fashion houses chose this amazing location as their home- included among them are Louis Vuitton, Dior, Gucci, Emilio Pucci and many more.
+Many International fashion houses chose this amazing location as their home- included among them are Louis Vuitton, Dior, Gucci, Emilio Pucci, and many more.
 You can find these boutiques in «Via Roma», the main street starts from the parking area and ends at the «Piazzetta» or on the two piers Molo Umberto I and Calata Marconi.

-Besides Shopping at the Ateliers, you may choose to visit many local boutiques that sell handmade clothes and lace, cashmere garments, bikinis, and other local products.
-The artistic life is also remarkable, with painters and artists’ studios.
-Portofino’s watercolors are famous for representing the «Piazzetta», or glimpses of marine life.
-Portofino is oftentimes a theatrical location for ads and TV shows.
-Hollywood star Charlize Theron, known as one of the world’s most beautiful women, inaugurated this tradition in 1998 when she became a charming representative for Martini, a brand that’s strongly linked to our city.
-Throughout the years, television shows like Beautiful, the fashion show «Modamare a Portofino» and movies starring Humphrey Bogart and Ava Gardner, Gina Lollobrigida and Rock Hudson; even MasterChef has featured Portofino as a location.
+Throughout the years, television shows like Beautiful, the fashion show «Modamare a Portofino» and movies starring Humphrey Bogart and Ava Gardner, Gina Lollobrigida, and Rock Hudson; even MasterChef has featured Portofino as a location.
 Many illustrious brands have shot their products in Portofino including Zegna, with the old sailing competition; Fiat, for their Cabriolet Car; Dolce & Gabbana for the Ads with Monica Bellucci and Dior with the amazing video with Jag Jagaciak.
-Alitalia named the Boeing 747-243B Portofino, with the abbreviation I-DEMF.
+Alitalianamed the Boeing 747-243B Portofino, with the abbreviation I-DEMF.
 More recently, people have been struck by a breathtaking performance of the amazing Andrea Bocelli in the «Piazzetta»: An emotional and unforgettable live concert!
-To end, on September 2017, Ferrari has made his debut with the new V8 Grand Turismo called Portofino.
+To end, in September 2017, Ferrari made his debut with the new V8 Grand Turismo called Portofino.

 Things to do in Portofino

-In our APP, you can find several routes – we suggest bringing water and tennis shoes – that goes from the Portofino towards Genova until the San Fruttuoso bay.
+In our APP, you can find several routes – we suggest bringing water and tennis shoes – that go from the Portofino towards Genova until the San Fruttuoso Bay.
 The latter is particularly interesting because of the landscape’s natural beauty and the opportunity to admire, 18 meters under the sea, the Christ of the Abyss.
 Moving towards Santa Margherita Ligure you’ll reach the Paraggi bay, which is famous for the unique emerald-green color of the water.
-You’ll find unpaved roads for hiking, free beaches and more suggestions inside the APP.
-Don’t you forget one of the most romantic celebrations: on the 23rd of April, every year, there is a bonfire at the «Piazzetta» to celebrate San Giorgio, the patron of the city.
+Hit the trails on rugged, unpaved paths, explore both free and paid beaches, and dive into waters so clear, it’s like looking through glass.
+You’re within the Portofino Marine Protected Area.

 After the Pandemic period, we improved our App after hearing a lot of guests in the community who continued to ask us to show tips about different locations in Italy too, where we know, they love to go.
-So the App has started to become a sparkling place where you can know only the best excellence about this country, and for this reason, we decided to create a marketing campaign called We Are Italy! 🇮🇹
+So the App has started to become a sparkling place where you can know only the best excellence about Italy and for this reason, we decided to create a marketing campaign called We Are Italy! 🇮🇹

-Alright, now that you learned what means the symbol of Portofino and the Italian Riviera, download our iPhone App or Android App to live Italy like a charm.
 Do you want to know which Famous People have been there?
 Or do you need directions to come?

 I Delfini di Portofino 🐬